aoancea/FacebookWebCrawler/README.md

 FacebookWebCrawler
 ==================

-a simple application that can harness specific information from certain facebook pages - designed to be used for other machine learning project
+A simple application that can retrieve specific information from given facebook pages.
+Designed to be used for various machine learning projects in the data mining step.